 After speaking with my friends and family, I mustered up the confidence and courage to continue on.
 I found an upperclassman Mr. C who had gone through the Master’s program and was practically an Anatomy genius.
 He told me simply, “The person that does it, will do it”.
 Mr. C shared with me that everyone feels overwhelmed by anatomy and will complain.
 But, where does complaining get you?
 Nowhere.
 His tutoring technique managed to streamline the way I processed anatomy of every muscle, nerve, and action in the body.
 I began to see that it was my study technique that needed to be reprogrammed.

 I needed this Master’s Program to show me that, I was more than just an MCAT score.
+There are even some doctors who feel the MCAT should be abolished or optional for this very reason.
 It showed me that I was ready and qualified to be in medical school although my MCAT score told me and the admissions’ committee that I wasn’t.

 Takeaway: Please don’t allow low MCAT scores redirect your motivation of becoming a doctor.
 There is light at the end of the tunnel.
 Reinvent Yourself in ways to show that you belong where you want to be.

 If you’d like to get updates on this Special Master’s Program and more tips on getting into medical school, make sure to sign up here.